-Multiple sclerosis is a disease caused by damage to the nerve fibres in the central nervous system, which disrupts the signals sent to and from the brain.
-Multiple sclerosis is a progressive disease that worsens over time and eventually leads to death.
+Multiple sclerosis (MS) is a disease caused by damage to the nerve fibers in the central nervous system (CNS), which disrupts the signals sent to and from the brain.
+MS is a progressive disease that worsens over time and eventually leads to death.

-Multiple sclerosis is an autoimmune disease, a disease where the body’s immune system attacks healthy tissue within the body.
-In the case of multiple sclerosis, the immune system mistakes the protective covering that surrounds nerve fibres for a foreign body and mounts an immune response against it.
+MS is an autoimmune disease, which is a disease where the body’s immune system attacks healthy tissue within the body.
+In the case of MS, the immune system mistakes myelin, which is the protective covering that surrounds nerve fibers, for a foreign body and mounts an immune response against it.

-Worldwide, the median estimated prevalence of multiple sclerosis is 30 per 100,000 population.
+Worldwide, the median estimated prevalence of MS is 30 per 100,000 population.
 Globally, the median incidence of new cases annually is 2.5 per 100,000 population.
 Among different regions, the median estimated prevalence is highest in Europe, at 80 per 100,000 population.
-This is followed by a prevalence per 100,000 of 14.9 in Eastern Mediterranean regions, 8.3 in the Americas, 5.0 in the Western Paciﬁc, 2.8 in South East Asia and 0.3 in Africa.
+This is followed by a prevalence per 100,000 of 14.9 in Eastern Mediterranean regions, 8.3 in the Americas, 5.0 in the Western Paciﬁc, 2.8 in South East Asia, and 0.3 in Africa.